milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 No

 Hilton does not knowingly collect, disclose, or sell personal information of minors under the age of 16.

+French residents: as disclosed in this Statement, we may collect your phone number to fulfill guest reservations, send guests communications relating to their reservations, provide customer service and support, verify identity, send marketing communications via SMS, process transactions with partners, share data with Hilton Grand Vacations and Journera, authenticate mobile accounts, send service-related SMS communications, detect and prevent fraud, and engage in sales activities for group bookings.
+We will not use your phone number for telemarketing.
+Nonetheless, if you would like to register on the list of opposition to telephone canvassing, you may do so at www.bloctel.gouv.fr.

 Back to Top